nalgeprathamesh/Learning/README.md

 ### 🛠️ **In Progress**

 - **📓 CS50 Week 1**
-  Documenting Advanced OOP and Inheritance currently.
+  Learning Basics of C.

 - **Upcoming Projects**
-  Planning to build an cinematic game trailer in UE5.6 and submit it as final CS50 Project
+  Planning to build an cinematic game trailer(based on a Sci-fi concept where protagonist survives and stays in cryosleep for millions of years.
+(Can't reveal story further)) in UE5.6 and submit it as final CS50 Project

 ---